nhermosilla14/latam-colemak/README.md

 ## latam-colemak
-### Latin American Spanish Colmak keyboard layout
+### Latin American Spanish Colemak keyboard layout

-##Update!!
+### THIS WORK IS INSPIRED, BUT IN NO WAY ENDORSED BY DREYMAR.
+IT'S ALSO NOT BEING DEVELOPED ANYMORE.

+#### Update!!
 Added console keymap (thanks to Jorge "Jorgicio" Pizarro)

-This aims to provide a «good enough» implementation of the latam Colmak keyboard layout designed by DreymaR (for more info, check http://forum.colemak.com/viewtopic.php?id=1607).
+This aims to provide a «good enough» implementation of the latam Colemak keyboard layout designed by DreymaR (for more info, check http://forum.colemak.com/viewtopic.php?id=1607).
 It is completely functional in X11, while the terminal version is currently WIP.

-Another version, slightly different, is provided too, with the sole modification of keeping WASD as in QWERTY, to avoid troubles while gaming.
+Another version, slightly different (but not made by DreymaR), is provided too, with the sole modification of keeping WASD as in QWERTY, to avoid troubles while gaming.

 #Important features:
 - The layout is near nearly identical to this: